Reviewable/Reviewable/enterprise/config.md

 * `REVIEWABLE_TERMS_URL`: The URL for the Terms link in the footer of every Reviewable page.
 If missing, the link won't be shown in the footer.
 * `REVIEWABLE_PRIVACY_URL`: The URL for the Privacy link in the footer of every Reviewable page.
 If missing, the link won't be shown in the footer.
+* `REVIEWABLE_DISABLED_CONNECTIONS`: A comma-separated list of fully qualified repository names that will not be allowed to connect to this Reviewable instance.

 ##### Container configuration